 Ranking three this year on USA’s Best Haunted Houses, Scream-A-Geddon in Dade City is ready to scare like never before.
-The new Rage 3D threatens to steal your sanity, with twisting, rotating rooms, walls that move and creatures, figures and clowns blending into the environment around you.
-To prove just how scary they are, Scream-A-Geddon has created an attraction so intense, it requires a sperate ticket.
+The new Rage 3D threatens to steal your sanity, with twisting, rotating rooms, walls that move and creatures, figures, and clowns blending into the environment around you.
+To prove just how scary they are, Scream-A-Geddon has created an attraction so intense, it requires a separate ticket.
 This is Zombie Paintball Assault, where you’ll hop onto a zombie assault vehicle and paintball the undead until they’re full-dead.
-100 paintball package is $10, 200 is $15 and 300 is $20.
-When you need a breather from all the scaring, head to the Monster Midway, to enjoy craft beer and wine, your favorite grilled, fried and cooked foods, a gift shop, photo spots and caricature drawings.
+When you need a breather from all the scaring, head to the Monster Midway, to enjoy craft beer and wine, your favorite grilled, fried, and cooked foods, a gift shop, photo spots, and caricature drawings.
 Scream-A-Geddon is open Sept.
-19-27 on weekends, every day in October.
+26 and the 30th and every day in October.
 Sunday through Thursday hours are 7pm to 11pm and Friday and Saturday are 7pm to 1am.
-Tickets are available online and are five dollars more at the box office, prices vary by date but tickets start at $20.
+Tickets are available online and are five dollars more at the box office, prices vary by date but tickets start at $24.95.

 Sir Henry’s Haunted Trail in Plant City offers three ways to experience Halloween: haunted trails, laser tag, and an escape game.
 The third trail, Twisted Souls, has been expanded and still features Ominous Descent, who Sir Henry’s partnered with after they suffered losses during Hurricane Irma.
 The laser tag and escape game are new this year, providing for even more fun.
 There will be a scavenger hunt, arts and crafts, face painting, games and the laser tag and escape game will be open.
 Normal operations may not be suitable for children under 12.
 Sir Henry’s will be open Fridays, Saturdays and Sundays in October.
 General admission tickets are $25 while VIP is $35.